Kilo-Loco/drafts/room-booking-ios/README.md

 2. The `ViewModel` is responsible for the state of our view.
 We are using an instance of a `ViewModel` class that is scoped to the `LoginView` through an `extension`
 3. This view is responsible for sending the "logged in" `User` back up the chain.
 This is done with a closure that will be implemented back in the `*App.swift` file.
 4. When the "Login" button is tapped, it will run `ViewModel.login`.
 The `onLogin` closure is passed as an argument to send the `User` up the chain.
-5. The `login` method is where we will implement the our Amplify related logic.
+5. The `login` method is where we will implement the Amplify related logic.

 The `LoginView` should now appear like this in the preview area: